 In simple terms, payroll taxes are taxes an employer is subject to simply for having employees.
-Every employer is responsible for deducting the tax from employee payroll and paying the tax to the appropriate government agency.
-There are also taxes that the employer is responsible for, separate from the employee’s tax.
+Every employer is responsible for deducting the tax from the employee payroll and paying the tax to the appropriate government agency.
+There are also payroll taxes that the employer is responsible for, separate from the employee’s tax.
 Below is a brief overview of the most common types.

 Social Security and Medicare Tax

 These are also referred to as FICA (Federal Insurance Contributions Act), and might show on a check stub or payroll report as FICA-SS or FICA-Med.
 They are considered ‘insurance’ taxes and are used to fund the Social Security and Medicare programs.

 Both the employer and employee fund this tax.
 The employer is responsible for withholding the tax from the employees and paying it to the IRS.
 The social security tax is 6.2% of the employees’ taxable wages and the Medicare tax is 1.45% of the employees’ taxable wages, for a total FICA tax rate of 7.65%.
 This means that for each $100 you earn, you are paying $7.65 in FICA taxes.
 The employer must match this amount and pay it to the IRS, making a total tax amount of $15.30 for each $100 earned.

 Wage Base Limit

 There is a social security ‘wage base limit’.
 If an employee earns above the wage base limit, then the employee is no longer subject to social security tax for the rest of the year.
 The employer does not have to pay social security tax on that employee’s wages for the rest of the year either.
 For 2022, the wage base limit is $147,000.
 There is an additional Medicare tax of 0.9% for employees that earn more than $200,000 a year.
 The additional Medicare tax is for employees only, not employers.